 JOHN STEINMETZ: WIND QUINTET COMMISSION

-Wavelength Winds is co-commissioning a new quintet John Steinmetz to be composed by March 2018.
+Wavelength Winds co-commissioned a new quintet, What's Going On, by John Steinmetz to be composed by March 2018.
+Here our premiere of this work at 5:00 p.m. on November 30th in Gildenhorn Recital Hall at the University of Maryland School of Music.
 We’re thrilled to spearhead this project because John’s first quintet has become a beloved work in the woodwind quintet canon!

 "I often am surprised how pieces develop (I remember comic music invading a piece that was otherwise quite serious), and I'm not at all sure where this one will go, but these days I am more and more determined to explore how music can help with the big problems we humans face.
 No matter what, I promise to do my best to find satisfying sounds that can create a meaningful journey for players and listeners.”

 To learn more about John Steinmetz, please check out his website: www.johnsteinmetz.org and hear John interviewed by Phoenix’s KBAQ Classical Radio station with Rose French (https://kbaq.org/content/heart-arts-mill-avenue-chamber-players ).
 “What the Birds Said” the Music of John Steinmetz by was recorded by the Mill Ave Chamber Players and the Pacific Arts Woodwind Quintet in 2016.